 Citizens’ Juries on Health Data Sharing in a Pandemic

-What we did
+What did we do?

 In collaboration with NHSX (now part of the NHS Transformation Directorate) and the National Data Guardian for Health and Social Care, we commissioned a set of three online citizens’ juries about health data sharing in a pandemic between March and May 2021.

-Why was it important
+Why was it important?

 In an attempt to tackle the COVID-19 pandemic, government policies to control the use of health data changed.
 When policy decisions were made, little was known about what citizens think about how and under what conditions health data could be shared to respond to a public health emergency.
-This is why, in June 2020, the University of Manchester took the initiative to organise citizens’ juries for consulting the general public about policy questions related to health data sharing during the COVID-19 pandemic.

 A citizens' jury is a form of deliberative democracy developed in the 1970s by the Jefferson Center in the USA.
 A citizens’ jury brings together a broadly representative sample of individual citizens (or jurors) from different backgrounds who do not have special prior knowledge or expertise.
 Citizens’ juries put the ‘public’ into public policymaking.